 - Planning: I saved my two favorites for last!
 These two are what organizing is all about.
 This is why I talk about executive functioning skills–because they all go hand-in-hand.

 - Problem-solving: This piece is so important for organizing!
 Figuring out where things go, what should go with what, and thinking spatially.
 Routines teach executive functioning skills.

 I talk a lot about the importance of routines for kids and adults.
 They not only make your life easier in the long run, but they also help build your kids’ executive functioning skills.
 Routines build their nonverbal working memory, planning & problem solving, and self-regulation.
 Often routines have to do with hygiene too!
 Self-awareness, check!!

-Mealtime is a good opportunity for kids to learn the skills.
+Mealtime is a good opportunity for kids to learn these executive functioning skills

 Meals require a lot of self-awareness.
 Kids need to be aware of the food on their faces and of others at the table.
 If your kids make a big mess, don’t be the first one to jump up and help.
 Make your kids do it so they learn how.
 Instead, to help, I tell our kiddos what to do, one step at a time–this helps it feel less overwhelming for them and teaches them emotional regulation.

 Independent play and decision making can be used to practice

 Your kids will learn inhibition, self-regulation, problem-solving, and planning.
 They can play by themselves, come up with games, and learn to create order with their toys.
 With back-to-school, it’s a great time to have your kids set up their space the way they want it.
 Don’t interject, don’t give your thoughts.
 If they ask, give them options and put the decision on them.
 Have them problem solve.
 If your kids haven’t done this before, don’t rush it.
 It might not happen in one day.